 Conclusion

-This is a very cheap business with several ways for the share price increase – improved governance, earnings growth, or a fair priced takeout.
+This is a very cheap business with several ways for the share price to increase – improved governance, earnings growth, or a fair priced takeout.